 What then is this “one thing necessary”?
 Jesus’ expression “there is need for only one” refers to “the essential note of hospitality which is to pay attention to the guest; only that is necessary; the rest is optional” (Johnson, 1991, p.174, n.
 42).

 Popular or central virtues have changed and sometimes become ‘lost’ throughout history.
 Ron Rolheiser, for example, notes the routine obfuscation of “gratitude” as a central virtue.
 Joan Chittister refers to humility as “the lost virtue”.
 Thomas Aquinas cites prudence.
 For CS Lewis, the chief virtue, without which others could not exist, is courage.
 Benedict of Nursia opts for humility, Karen Armstrong identifies compassion, while for Gregory Palamas and other Eastern mystics it would be stillness in the form of hesychasm (the prayer of quiet, rest or silence).
 What is your central, lived, and “one necessary” virtue?
 How would you ‘demonstrate’ to a hidden observer that you live out this virtue in a serious and enduring manner?

 The focus questions in this article provide three significant pathways for revisiting and reinvigorating our spirituality during this most difficult of times.
 We are living in a period of both crisis and opportunity.
 How can you engage with it and make the most of it?
 Even benefit from it?

 To read a longer four-page version of this piece, as well as a list of ‘Sources’, click here.
-To order copies of Living Spirituality – Series 1 and Series 2, please send an email to email@example.com
+To order copies of Living Spirituality – Series 1, 2, and 3 please send an email to email@example.com